agilosoftware/objeq/doc/Reference.md

 These two Queries would only work identically if spouses have the same last name, but we know that in the real world this isn't always the case.

 ### Predicate
-The Predicate starts with the keyword `when`, but this is purely optional and is meant solely for readability and to avoid ambiguity.
-The `when` keyword is followed by a set of richly expressed conditions used to determine which Items from the Source Set will be returned as part of the Result Set
+The Predicate starts with the keyword `where`, but this is purely optional and is meant solely for readability and to avoid ambiguity.
+The `where` keyword is followed by a set of richly expressed conditions used to determine which Items from the Source Set will be returned as part of the Result Set

 For the most part, the syntax for these conditions is the same as JavaScript's, expression syntax, but with some differences both in grammar and behavior.

 #### Keywords
 The keywords `and`, `or` and `not` may be used instead of `&&`, `||` and `!` respectively, so the following Queries are equivalent.

-    when firstName == 'William' and lastName == 'Beck' firstName == 'William' && lastName == 'Beck'
+    where firstName == 'William' and lastName == 'Beck' firstName == 'William' && lastName == 'Beck'

 As are these:

-    when firstName == 'William' and not happy firstName == 'William' && !happy
+    where firstName == 'William' and not happy firstName == 'William' && !happy

 #### The IN Operator
 objeq supports an operator called `IN` which will return true if the left operand exists as an element of the right operand.
 Presently only the searching of Arrays is supported.
 The following predicate returns all Objects with a pet Property belonging to the specified set of animals.

-    when pet in [ 'dog', 'cat', 'pig', 'goat', 'donkey' ]
+    where pet in [ 'dog', 'cat', 'pig', 'goat', 'donkey' ]

 #### Regular Expressions
 objeq supports Regular Expression matching using the Ruby `=~` operator, where the left operand is a regular expression and the right operand is a string to be matched.
 Unlike the Ruby operator, objeq's Regular Expression matching only returns a true or false result.
 The following predicate returns all unhappy Objects that have a firstName Property beginning with the letter 'W'.